 Warning

-When implementing the Hamiltonian, not H itself but \frac Hi has to supplied!
+When implementing the Hamiltonian, not itself but has to supplied!

 The inherited function average() is implemented.